psf/fundable-packaging-improvements/FUNDABLES.md

 ### Productionize Malware Detection
 PSF did an [RfP](https://github.com/python/request-for/blob/master/2019-Q4-PyPI/RFP.md) for some security work on [Warehouse](https://github.com/pypa/warehouse) in late 2019, but the goals for [Milestone 2](https://github.com/python/request-for/blob/master/2019-Q4-PyPI/RFP.md#milestone-2---systems-for-automated-detection-of-malicious-uploads) were more ambitious than funding allowed for.
 The malware detection system is currently in limbo: an interesting prototype with limited practical impact because of the astounding number of false-positives.
 Here is a sampling of some of the open issues:
 - [Make Malware Verdicts Auditable](https://github.com/pypa/warehouse/issues/7421) - verdicts are removed once the associated project/package is removed, which makes it impossible to evaluate the efficacy of this system
-- [Detect packages being published with typo'ish names](https://github.com/pypa/warehouse/issues/4998) - No progress was made on a typosquatting check.
+- [Detect packages being published with typo'ish names](https://github.com/pypa/warehouse/issues/4998) - Add a typosquatting check.
 - [Implement a more robust malware detector](https://github.com/pypa/warehouse/issues/7748) - One current check relies on simple pattern matching with YARA.
 A better approach requires parsing the package code into an AST.
 - [YARA rules for setup.py not ignoring comments](https://github.com/pypa/warehouse/issues/7475) - Related to the above issue.